ishaanrathodd/spotify-end-to-end-data-engineering-project/README.md

 3. **Load:** I use AWS tools to smoothly move and store my organized data, and apply queries in Athena to get the information I want.

-This process of extracting data from the playlistis is automated using CloudWatch, which is stored in Amazon S3.
+This process of extracting data from the playlists is automated using CloudWatch, which is then stored in Amazon S3.
 Then I use a trigger to run the spotify_transformation_load_function.py function whenever a file is added to S3 through CloudWatch.